The Woodsman Outdoor Survival Kit Guide

 If you live in an area inundated with mosquitoes or tics or whatever then having an area to escape from them will be a godsend.
 Use as a common area bug-free zone or in addition to your sleep system.

-The name may be sill, but the saw itself is no joke.
+The name may be kind of silly, but the saw itself is no joke.
 You might prefer an axe depending on where you live.
 A saw is a nice all-around compromise.
 This 8.3" blade can handle decent sized wood, at least pieces large enough for fire or shelter.
 It's also lighter than an axe which is why we included it here.

 Our favorite knife, maybe ever.
 Built like a tank with a lifetime warranty to back it up.
 Small enough for precision work but large enough to baton small logs.
 If there we're only one knife we could take with us on a desert island it would be this one.
 See how we do with our Esee Knives.